 And just like cobblers' children are often said to be the worst shod, so it is that not all resellers have invested in the appropriate technology to comply with GDPR internally.
 All in all, there is a lot of work ahead for the channel, and GDPR could be as much of a headache as it is an opportunity for those behind the curve.

 I caught up with a couple of MSPs recently who told me they are very much geared up to take advantage of the technology and consultancy opportunities GDPR will generate for the channel.

 Kevin Timms, CEO of reseller and MSP EACS characterised GDPR as "a headache, but not a particularly huge one" for his firm, but warned that IT suppliers that process data on behalf of others - for instance those who host CRM applications - would be harder hit by the new regime.

 EACS still has work to do in the event that a customer makes a request for it to remove personal data, Timms said.

 "The key areas [of GDPR] are going to be the employee data and the customer data, and for us it's the latter which is the most key, because we are in reasonable shape on the employee data in terms of how we handle that," Timms said.

 "But we host all client data internally on our own systems, and we are going to need to do some work there to be fully compliant.
 If a client contacts us who wants to be completely removed from the system, we can do that today.
 But we need to make sure our processes are a bit tighter, and that we can actually report and prove that we've done that."

-Edel Creely, group managing director of Dublin- and London-based MSP Trinity, said she saw GDPR as a lucrative opportunity, arguing that it has converted cybersecurity from being a technical conversation into a business conversation.
+Edel Creely, group managing director of Dublin- and London-based MSP Trilogy Technologies, said she saw GDPR as a lucrative opportunity, arguing that it has converted cybersecurity from being a technical conversation into a business conversation.

 "Because it's now going to be regulated, that means boards have a legal imperative to abide by the regulations, therefore it is now being taken very seriously," she said.